odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

       - type: excursion
         url: >-
           /destinations/india/states/assam/cities/kaziranga/excursions/morning-and-afternoon-jeep-safaris-in-central-and-western-range/
+        title: Morning and afternoon jeep safaris in Central and Western Range
         content: >-
           The jeep safari in the Central Range is an ideal introduction to the park, as the route passes through the entire spectrum of habitats in